aluis26/Task-manager/db-schema.md

 ## View Details Report

-In the table Users five columns, they are index, name, system type, nullable, and description.
-Index columns shows row's index; name given as a details of user; system type gives an information of types of each details, as index given as integer, email and password provided as a string; nullable collumn tells if that property is required or not.
+In the tables Users and Todos are five columns, they are index, name, system type, nullable, and description.
+Index columns shows row's index; name given as a details of user; system type gives an information of types of each property/row, as index given as integer, email and password provided as a string, and in todos table there are rext of todo task, date and etc has their specific system types; nullable collumn tells if that property is required or not.
 Also, in both of the tables is column description, where indicated the description of each row.

-In the table Todos five columns as well, they are index, name, system type, nullable, and description.

 ## Stored Procedure Details Report